-Climate is now an important hygiene test for parties after the Conservatives were seen as not making it a particular priority.
+Climate is now an important hygiene test for parties, and the Conservatives were seen as not particularly interested in it.

 Labour's GB Energy policy was one of the most popular policies put forward by any party at this election, and is popular with voters across the political spectrum - not just because of its climate credentials but also because it's perceived ability to lower bills and increase our energy security.

-Perhaps most of all, GB Energy speaks to the public's desire for agency and control after the uncertainty created by recent energy price spikes.
+Perhaps most of all GB Energy speaks to the public's desire for agency and control are the uncertainty recent energy price spikes have wrought.

 Do you think Labour's pledge to set up Great British Energy, a publicly-owned clean power company will be...

 - Very good for the country

 Good for the country

 - Neither good nor bad for the country

 Don't know

 Bad for the country

 - Very bad for the country

 The Gaza vote - challenges and pathways back

-Labour's losses to a number of independent and Workers' Party pro-Gaza candidates in July present a number of challenges to the Party, but recent focus groups reveal potential pathways back:
+Labour's losses to a number of independent and Workers' Party pro-Gaza candidates in July present a number of challenges to the Party, but recent focus groups reveal a number of potential pathways back:

 Challenges: